 Parliament can do anything.
 Unfortunately, the standard quote to illustrate this was in Dicey, Introduction to the Study of the Law of the Constitution: “Parliament can do everything but make a woman a man, and a man a woman”.
 But that is not binding either.
 Besides, law does not make me a woman.
 I am a woman by birth.
 Law simply recognises that.

+There are also human rights issues.
 The case of Christine Goodwin says that for “a post-operative transsexual”, her right to privacy means she should be treated as a woman.
 It is obvious, and easy, to extend this to trans men too.
 I extend it to people from the moment we decide to transition.
 This is not quite so clear.
 I would start with the fact that the Equality Act protects us from discrimination from that moment, and pretty soon seek Counsel’s opinion.
 This is going far farther than a lay person could argue.
 The law is complex: complexity also makes money for lawyers.

 I have seen a trans-excluder argue that we’re not entitled to privacy if they can tell we’re trans women.
 That’s why lesbians get misgendered in women’s loos.